onema/vagrant-lamp-development/doc/tutorial.md

 ##Installation
-For the sake of organization create a directory called lamp-development in your home directory (or the directory of your choosing).
+For the sake of organization create a directory called lamp-development in your home directory (or the directory of your choose).
-Once the software above has been correctly installed you will need to clone the repository inside the new lamp-development directory:
+Once the software above has been correctly installed you will need to clone the repository inside the new lamp-development directory (for Windows use Git Bash):

 ```
 > cd ~/